A classification of complex rank 3 vector bundles on complex projective 5-space: Defining a twisted -valued invariant

 \subsecl{Proof of Proposition~\ref{prop:splitting}}{subsec:proof_exists}

 By a skeleton of $\BUct$ we mean a term in a filtration of $\BUct$ obtained by Thomifying a skeletal filtration of $\BUc$.
-Precisely, $\BUc$ has a cell structure filtering the space by a sequence of pushouts as in Diagram~\eqref{eq:filt_BUc} below.
+Since $\BUc$ is finite type and has even cohomology, $\BUc$ has a cell structure filtering the space as in Diagram~\eqref{eq:filt_BUc} below.